Crock Pot Breakfast Casserole

 Instructions for Making This Recipe

 You’ll want to start this recipe the night before you plan to serve it.
-I will usually wait as long a possible to begin–even eleven o’clock, if possible.
+I usually wait as long a possible to begin–even midnight or later, if possible.

 Prepare the Ingredients